MukuaStephen/Eccommerce_API/README.md

 # Ecommerce_API
 The E-commerce Product API project involves designing and implementing a backend using Django and Django REST Framework to manage products on an e-commerce platform.
 It includes CRUD operations for products and users, authentication, search functionalities with pagination, and deployment on platforms like Heroku.
+The project requires using Django ORM for database interactions, implementing user authentication, designing RESTful API endpoints, and deploying on platforms like Heroku.
+Optional features include product reviews, advanced category management, multiple product images, a wishlist feature, automatic stock reduction, and promotional discounts, all aimed at preparing you for real-world backend development tasks.